Going into business with your family

 According to the Harvard Business School, more than half of the businesses in the U.S. are family-owned and operated.
 Family ventures can be extremely rewarding but it is important to start out right.
 Here are some tips to help you along:

-Get a formal structure: It is important for the family company to be a legal entity, by incorporating or forming a limited liability corporation, especially when multiple family members are part of the business.
-Formal structures protect individual assets from liability should the company ever be sued.
+It is important for the family company to be a legal entity, by incorporating or forming a limited liability corporation, especially when multiple family members are part of the business.
+Formal structures protect individual assets from liability.

-Keep business finances separate: It is almost guaranteed that small business owners will invest their own money into companies, so much so that personal and business finances can become difficult to separate.
-However, it's important in family-owned businesses that the company has a separate bank account for accounting practices.
+Small business owners almost always invest their own money into their companies, making personal and business finances hard to separate.
+However, it’s important in family-owned businesses that the company has a separate bank account for accounting practices.
 Once you incorporate it becomes obligatory to maintain a line between personal and business accounts.

 Maintain equality in employment

 Your family might have started the company but you will need employees to help the business grow.
 Non-family members should never feel that family members are on the receiving end of special treatment.
 It’s essential to consider this in terms of hiring, salary and benefits, to ensure that everyone is being treated equally.